misaz/BGT60LTR11-Library/README.md

 1. Add `#include "BGT60LTR11.h"` at the begining of your source code file.
 1. Allocate `BGT60LTR11_Device` structure.
 It must live for whole time when sensor is used.
 1. Call `BGT60LTR11_Init()` function at the begining of your program.
 Pass pointer to previously allocated structure and platform-specification identification of Chip Select pin.
-1. Use functions starting with `BGT60LTR11_` previx as needed.
+1. Use functions starting with `BGT60LTR11_` prefix as needed.

 ## Functions
 Library contains following functions (you can find this listing in `BGT60LTR11.h` file):